kolov/mirador/README.md

 # mirador
-## If anything changes, I'll tell the browser.
+## If anything changes, we'll tell the browser.
+Immediately.

 Live reload on source changes for Clojure Ring applications